cam-br0wn/vliw/README.md

 ### To-do
-- Get decode squashing working upon branch taken
 - Hook up the destination registers of writeback to the hazard detector
+- Wire up the top level
-- Write the fetch logic
+- Write compatible binaries and top-level testbench
-- Write the instruction memory file (in theory prefetching?)
+- Make sure reading indexing of 4-inst bundles is correct from inst mem -> decode

 ### For future consideration
 - Floating point